michlujj/Coronary_artery_disease_prediction/README.md

 Target variable: Diagnosis (‘Yes’ or ‘No’)

-Oversampling via SMOTE is done as target variable is imbalanced, only 5.18% of the patient has asthma

-As dataset is highly imbalanced, AUC and F1 score is used to decide on the accuracy of the Prediction model
+As dataset is highly imbalanced, AUC scores are used to decide on the accuracy of the Prediction model

-AdaBoost Classifier model: AUC = 50.41%, it is selected as the final model for prediction
+XGBoost Classifier model: AUC = 0.5, it is selected as the final model for prediction

-Predictors for Asthma attacks: 1) Chest Tightness, Coughing, Family History, Wheezing, Night time symptoms, Shortness Of Breadth
+Predictors for asthma triggers are 1) Smoking, 2)Shortness of Breath, 4) Pet Allery, 5) Chest Tightness